Karant15/Consumer-Segmentation-Analysis/README.md

 # Consumer-Segmentation-Analysis

 Overview:
-This project, completed for AXANTEUS—a market research agency—focuses on segmenting consumers based on purchase behavior and promotional responsiveness.
+This project, completed for AXANTEUS, a market research agency, focuses on segmenting consumers based on purchase behavior and promotional responsiveness.
 Using a dataset of 600 consumer profiles, I applied clustering and predictive modeling techniques to understand brand loyalty, identify value-conscious consumers, and optimize promotional targeting.

 Objectives: